Lawn conversion rebate

 Eligibility requirements

-• Existing lawn has been actively maintained and irrigated by potable EBMUD water.
+• Customer must have existing lawn that is actively maintained and irrigated by potable EBMUD water.

-• Lawn conversion project has not started.
-Project will not begin until EBMUD provides written notice of pre-approval.
+• Customer must not have started lawn conversion project.
+Project must not begin until EBMUD provides written notice of rebate application approval.

 Refer to the rebate application for a full list of requirements.